OzGhost/note/Mynorj_Specification.md

 - *number*: all the number work as real number -> end up with precision issues when do math (ex: 35)
 - *string*: a series of character come together between a couple of double quote (ex: "the string")
 - *boolean*: only two value available: true and false
-- *void*: only one value available: void
+- *null*: only one value available: null

 ## Definations
 - var (or variable): a series of character used to hold value during execution